Seeking Physics in Diffusion Noise: Method

 \subsection{Progressive Trajectory Selection}

-Given the candidate layers $\mathcal{L}$, we select the best verifier layer $\ell_{\mathrm{best}}$ on the validation set and use the corresponding verifier for inference-time trajectory selection.
-Rather than generating complete videos before evaluating them, we maintain $N$ parallel denoising trajectories from independent initial noise samples $\{\mathbf{z}_T^{(i)}\}_{i=1}^{N}$ and progressively eliminate physically implausible candidates.

-\textbf{Algorithm.} Let $\mathcal{C} \subseteq \mathcal{T}$ denote the checkpoint timesteps used for progressive selection, ordered from high to low noise.
-At each checkpoint, the physical verifier evaluates all active trajectories using their intermediate frame-level features extracted at layer $\ell_{\mathrm{best}}$, and only the top fraction $\rho$ are retained for further denoising.
-With a fixed keep ratio $\rho$, the number of active trajectories decreases geometrically across checkpoints, thereby focusing compute on the most promising candidates.
-Algorithm~\ref{alg:selection} and Figure~\ref{fig:teaser} summarize the procedure.

-\textbf{Design choices.} Two design choices deserve clarification.
-First, Sec.~\ref{sec:probing} shows PC separability is more reliable at moderate noise, so we place checkpoints only after entering this regime (avoiding very early, noise-dominated steps).
-Second, we select using only the physical commonsense score; adding the semantic score did not improve quality in our preliminary experiments, likely because semantic alignment is already promoted by classifier-free guidance.
+We pick the best layer $\ell_{\mathrm{best}}$ on validation, then denoise $N$ trajectories from independent noise samples $\{\mathbf{z}_T^{(i)}\}_{i=1}^{N}$, eliminating implausible candidates along the way.
+At each checkpoint $t \in \mathcal{C} \subseteq \mathcal{T}$ (ordered high to low noise), the verifier scores all active trajectories from their layer-$\ell_{\mathrm{best}}$ features and retains the top fraction $\rho$, so the pool shrinks geometrically (Algorithm~\ref{alg:selection}, Fig.~\ref{fig:teaser}).
+Checkpoints are placed only in the moderate-noise regime where \secref{sec:probing} found PC separability reliable, and we select on the PC score alone: adding the semantic score did not help in preliminary experiments, likely because classifier-free guidance already promotes semantic alignment.

-\textbf{Addressing the verifier bottleneck.} A key limitation of post-hoc selection methods is that pixel-space verifiers exhibit poor temporal coherence when applied to noisy intermediate samples~\cite{baraldi2025verifier}, making early selection unreliable.
-Our physical verifier largely avoids this issue.
-Because it is trained directly on noisy DiT features at the same timesteps where selection occurs, it can provide reliable plausibility estimates even at relatively high noise levels (\eg, $t{=}600$).
-This enables aggressive early pruning, where computational savings are greatest.
+Pixel-space verifiers are the usual bottleneck here: they lose temporal coherence on noisy intermediate samples~\cite{baraldi2025verifier}, making early selection unreliable.
+Ours is trained directly on noisy DiT features at the same timesteps where selection occurs, so it stays reliable even at $t{=}600$, enabling aggressive early pruning where savings are largest.

-\textbf{Computational cost.} Let $T_{\mathrm{steps}}$ denote the total number of DDIM steps.
-With keep ratio $\rho$ and $K$ checkpoints spaced approximately evenly across the schedule, the expected number of DiT forward passes is
+\textbf{Computational cost.} With $T_{\mathrm{steps}}$ DDIM steps, keep ratio $\rho$, and $K$ roughly evenly spaced checkpoints, the expected number of DiT forward passes is

-For example, with $N{=}4$, $K{=}2$, and checkpoints at $t \in \{600,400\}$, the active pool shrinks as $4 \rightarrow 2 \rightarrow 1$.
-Under our 50-step DDIM schedule, this corresponds to roughly $20$ steps with $4$ trajectories, $10$ steps with $2$, and $20$ steps with $1$, totaling about $120$ DiT forward passes.
-By comparison, Best-of-4 requires $200$ forward passes, corresponding to an $\approx 1.7\times$ \emph{speedup} in generation.
-The physical verifier itself adds negligible overhead relative to a DiT forward pass.